riverlane/paris/README.md

 The challenge is to create quantum circuits to classify a provided basket of states into of the Schroedinger's cat classes: ALIVE or DEAD.

 tools in this repo include
-- example_solutions.py, inefficient example solutions for the problems we set.
+- example_solutions, inefficient example solutions for the problems we set.
-- problem_spec_script.py, a tool for creating the problem sets
+- generate.py, a tool for creating the problem sets
 - evaluate.py, a tool for grading your solutions on accuracy and time.

 ### Installation